 In 1994, the government arrested a group of Sunni Omanis for attempting to overthrow the regime by armed forces.
 According to government statements, “members of the banned secret organization were influenced by a global one that had branches in Arab countries,” and that the organization had a presence in Gulf countries.
 This is a clear reference to the Muslim Brotherhood in Saudi Arabia at the time.

 In 2005, Omani authorities revealed that an armed religious group that adhered to the Ibadi doctrine was planning to overthrow the regime by armed force.
-Omani security authorities also uncovered military training centres and weapon caches.
+Omani security authorities also uncovered military training centers and weapon caches.

 The information disclosed about the two attempts raised concerns in Oman about the possibility of destabilizing the country, but the situation has returned to normal, and Oman has managed to overcome the effects of the two brief incidents.